Cbas12/LA_CRIMES_zoomcamp_2024/README.md

 **Building the pipeline**

 1. Start MageSpark Container
     1. Run the command to build the docker image:

-      docker build -t mage_spark
+      `docker build -t mage_spark`
     2. Run the command to start mage:

-      docker run -it --name mage_spark -e SPARK_MASTER_HOST='local' -p 6789:6789 -v $(pwd):/home/src mage_spark /app/run_app.sh mage start sp_project_zoomcamp
+      `docker run -it --name mage_spark -e SPARK_MASTER_HOST='local' -p 6789:6789 -v $(pwd):/home/src mage_spark /app/run_app.sh mage start sp_project_zoomcamp`
     Steps a and b are only needed when creating the container, so you only need to run them once.
     3. (Optional) In case you want to pause your work, just run the following commands, one by one:
       Get the container id:

-      docker ps
+      `docker ps`
       Once you have the id:

-      docker stop [insert docket id]
+      `docker stop [insert docket id]`
     4. (Optional) When you want to resume:

-      docker start [insert docket id]
+      `docker start [insert docket id]`
 2. Adding required files to codespace
     1. Place the api key json file that you generated while setting up your GCP account in the codespace main directory.
 For security reasons, the .gitignore is configured to not comit any .json files into Github.
     2. Rename the file into "my_gcp_key.json"
 3. Making some adjustments to Mage
     1. Enter mage which should be takling port 6789 (127.0.0.1:6789/)
     2. Enter the files tab (http://127.0.0.1:6789/files) and open "io_config.yaml" and add/modify the line "GOOGLE_SERVICE_ACC_KEY_FILEPATH:" by adding "my_gcp_key.json" after the ":"
     3. Go to piplines (http://127.0.0.1:6789/pipelines?_limit=30) and access "etl_project_sp"
     4. Enter to "edit pipeline" by navigating the left bar and perform the following actions:
-      - In data loader "ext_google_sheets", change the value of the variable "sheet_url" to your own link to your own Google Sheet, which we got in step 3) of Setting up the enviroment.
+      - In data loader "ext_google_sheets", change the value of the variable "sheet_url" to your own link to your own Google Sheet, which we got in step 3. of Setting up the enviroment.
       - In the transformer "get_data_bq", change the value of the variable "query" by replacing the part that contains "spatial-vision-412003" to your own GCP project id name.
 Do the same for the variable "query_select".
       - In the data exporter "load_bq", change the values of the variables "table_id" and "query_max_date" by replacing the parts that contains "spatial-vision-412003" to your own GCP project id name.
 4. Setting trigger and testing
     1. After making sure we saved all our modifications, we'll go "Triggers" by navigating the left bar
     2. Clic on "+ New trigger" and select "Schedule".